gema-arta/heiwa/docs/poc/4-Final_System.md

     -DOPENSSL_NO_BUF_FREELISTS  \
     -fno-strict-aliasing

-# Prevent from installing static libraries.
+# Prevent static libraries from being installed.
 sed -i '/INSTALL_LIBS=libcrypto.a libssl.a/d' Makefile

 # Build.
 Fails with LTO.